·

 I stayed in bed for three days

-managing him and my daughters by text message.
+managing him and my daughters by text.

-He brought me crisp, buttery croissants
+He brought me croissants buttery and crisp,

-and cooked Magret de Canard,
+Magret de Canard,

 served in bed.